 An inhabitable photograph, like a good story, offers the soul a place to stay, for a while.
 When the soul embraces a form, dwells on it, finds pleasure in it, a mere object becomes poetry.
 Perhaps it evokes the memory of a feeling long forgotten, or a vision, almost familiar, of an existence not yet materialized.
 It may be the evening light that appears to reconcile us with everything, a path to walk on into the night, a field to rest your eyes on sitting with your back against a tree, a pool to linger at when the day is hot, the corner of an old attic room where you would like to live forever, or a face you want to keep looking at for the rest of your life.

 Nothing ‘out there’ has any meaning in itself.
 It’s only in the mind that things may mean something, like red, yellow and blue, or coming to life, and being gone forever.
+And it’s only in a peaceful mind that truth can reveal itself.
 When you find yourself lingering over an image, the soul has already made its choice, as in love at first sight.
 There’s nothing the intellect might ever be able to add to it in terms of truth.
 No need to impoverish a boundless experience by narrowing it down and pretending to make sense of it.

 If we refrain from explaining everything immediately in terms of time (and let the babbling mind idle, or even stall), we may be able to look at a photograph with a more soulful perspective, accepting meaningful connections out of a deeper realm, where everything exists all at once.

 Bringing our visual imagination to life, and letting us quietly roam about in it, is what photography can do best.
 Never mind if it’s not about physical reality.
-It’s about what we want to see, yet the images that concern us most are unforeseeable in their felicity and grace.
+It’s about what we want to see, yet the images that will endure are unforeseeable in their felicity and grace.
+These are the images we love because they truthfully represent an inner reality we almost forgot.